“There comes a point where you have to do more than just develop and implement features.”

 (from https://taetaetae.github.io/2019/07/07/review-first-half-2019/)

-These are thoughts I’ve had for quite some time, since I started working.
-As a developer, your primary job is to “write code that works as intended”.
-But at some point, you need to be able to do more than that, you need to be able to do plus alpha.
+These are thoughts I’ve had for quite some time, ever since I started working.
+As a developer, your primary job is to “write code that works as intended.”
+But at some point, you have to do more than that.
+You need to bring something extra to the table.

 The first time I had this thought was when I was just starting out as a developer.
-The code I encountered at work was at a completely different level than what I was used to as an amateur.
-My self-esteem, which I had prided myself on writing some code in college, was shaking like a leaf.
-At that point, I thought about the company’s expectations and my current level several times a day.
-I flogged myself with thoughts like, am I really worth the salary I’m getting, how many mistakes are acceptable for a new employee, shouldn’t I be able to shed the rookie tag in six months and be able to pull my own weight, etc. And at the end of the day, I always asked myself.
-“Did I do a day’s worth of work today?
-If I hired me, would I pay me this much money today?”
+The code I encountered at work was on a completely different level from what I had been used to as an amateur.
+The self-confidence I had built from writing a bit of code in college was badly shaken.
+At that point, I thought several times a day about the company’s expectations and my current level.
+I tortured myself with thoughts like: am I really worth the salary I’m getting, how many mistakes are acceptable for a new employee, and shouldn’t I be able to drop the rookie label within six months and pull my own weight?
+At the end of each day, I always asked myself, “Did I really do a day’s worth of work today?
+If I were the one hiring me, would I pay me this much today?”

 By the time I made my first job change, I was even more deeply troubled.
 What role am I supposed to play here, what expectations does the CTO have of me, and where am I meeting them?
 These thoughts were sometimes nourishing and sometimes draining to my self-esteem.
 All the while, I was constantly thinking about the expectations I had to fulfill and my value.

-If you asked me to break down the kinds of people an organization needs, I’d say there are two main types.
-People who make decisions about where we need to go, and people who actually pedal to get there.
-The former usually has the status of “chief,” while the latter might be more of a practitioner.
-And most of them start from the bottom and work their way up the rungs of the ladder to deputy, manager, director, and so on, taking on the authority and responsibility to make increasingly important decisions.
-I wonder if the weight of authority and responsibility is the weight of increasingly higher salaries.
+If you asked me to break down the kinds of people an organization needs, I’d say there are two main types: people who decide where we need to go, and people who actually do the work to get us there.
+The former are usually in senior leadership roles, while the latter tend to be practitioners.
+Most people start at the bottom and work their way up the ladder, taking on more authority and responsibility as they go.
+Sometimes I wonder if the weight of authority and responsibility is exactly what makes higher salaries feel heavy.

 The weapon I’m sharpening for now is the technical domain.
 Simply being able to write clean code that reads well and does what it’s supposed to do should be a given at this level of experience.
 On top of that, having knowledge and experience in a specific technical domain is probably the best weapon to have at this point in my career.
 I found that domain to be cloud and monitoring, which is how I ended up at my current company.

-I’m constantly thinking about what my next weapon could be.
-One way to think about it is to look for things I don’t have that I need, but I also realize that the answer might be more about building on my strengths rather than filling in my weaknesses.
-I hope to have my own answer to this question in the next year or so.
+I’m constantly thinking about what my next weapon might be.
+One way to approach it is to look for what I lack and need to acquire, but I also suspect the answer may lie more in building on my strengths than in filling every weakness.
+I hope to have a clearer answer to that question by sometime next year.